 The net tangible book value of our common stock on March 31, 2016 was approximately \$(339.5) million, or approximately \$(4.94) per share.
 Net tangible book value per share is equal to the amount of our total tangible assets, less total liabilities, divided by the aggregate number of shares of common stock outstanding.
-Dilution in net tangible book value per share represents the difference between the amount per share paid by purchasers of shares of common stock in this offering and the net tangible book value per share of our common stock immediately after this offering.
-After giving effect to the sale of shares of common stock in this offering price of \$ per share, our net tangible book value at March 31, 2016 would have been approximately \$ million, or approximately \$ per share.
-This represents an immediate dilution of \$ per share to new investors purchasing shares of common stock in this offering.
+Dilution in net tangible book value per share represents the difference between the amount per share paid by purchasers of shares of common stockin this offering and the net tangible book value per share of our common stock immediately after this offering.
+After giving effect to the sale of shares of common stock in this offering at a public offering price of \$2.00 per share and after deducting the underwriting discount and estimated offering expenses, our net tangible book value at March 31, 2016 would have been approximately \$(266.1) million, or approximately \$(2.45) per share.
+This represents an immediate dilution of \$(4.45) per share to new investors purchasing shares of common stock in this offering.
 The following table illustrates this dilution:

-Public offering price per share \$ Net tangible book value per share at March 31, 2016 \$ (4.94) Increase per share attributable to new investors for this offering \$ Net tangible book value per share after giving effect to this offering \$ Dilution per share to new investors \$
+Public offering price per share \$ 2.00 Net tangible book value per share at March 31, 2016 \$ (4.94) Increase per share attributable to new investors for this offering \$ 2.49 Net tangible book value per share after giving effect to this offering \$ (2.45) Dilution per share to new investors \$ (4.45)

-If the underwriters exercise their option to purchase additional shares of our common stock in full, the as-adjusted net tangible book value would increase to approximately \$ million, or \$ per share, representing dilution to purchasers in this offering of \$ per share.
+If the underwriters exercise their option to purchase additional shares of our common stock in full, the as-adjusted net tangible book value would increase toapproximately \$(255.7) million, or \$(2.24) per share, representing dilution to purchasers in this offering of \$(4.24) per share.

-The number of shares of our common stock outstanding immediately after the closing of this offering is based on 68,780,241 shares outstanding as of March 31, 2016 and excludes:
+The number of shares of our common stock outstanding immediately after the closing of this offering is based on 68,780,241 shares outstanding as of March 31,2016 and excludes:

-- 4,058,421 shares issuable upon exercise of stock options outstanding as of March 31, 2016 at a weighted average exercise price of \$7.37 per share; - an aggregate of 1,679,061 shares reserved for future grants under our equity incentive plans; and - 483,040 shares reserved for issuance upon conversion of our convertible securities.
+- 4,058,421 shares issuable upon exercise of stock options outstanding as of March 31, 2016 at a weighted average exercise price of \$7.37 per share; - an aggregate of 1,679,061 shares reserved for future grants under our equity incentive plans; - 473,494 shares reserved for issuance upon conversion of our convertible securities; and - 3,750,000 shares to be issued as Transaction Closing Equity Consideration, calculated based on the \$2.00 per share price to the public in this offering.